PascalNetenvie/The-Perfect-Apache-Configuration/readme.md

 - TLS 1.2+
 - More security headers
 - Performance tuning for big server
-- Setings to avoid timeout with Nginx
+- Settings to avoid timeout with Nginx

 <strong>v1.3 - 2016.12.28</strong>
 - Syntax changes for Apache 2.4.4